 - 7 A Final Word of Encouragement

 The first thing to understand about these three variables is that if you strip a camera back to its most basic function, shutter speed, aperture and film speed are the only things beyond light itself that you need to understand to take a photo.
 These three variables amount to what’s called “Exposure”.

-But, before we get to the relationship between them, it’s useful to understand how each one of the variables has a different impact on how your photo will look.
-To understand how they impact the photo, the best place to start is to understand what they do and how they work.
+Before we get to the relationship between them, it’s useful to understand how each one of the variables has a different impact on how your photo will look.
+And so, the best place to start is to understand what they do and how they work.